 16. Overall, how would you assess this clinical experience?
-(Check only one)

-Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
+(Check only one) Excellent clinical learning experience; would not hesitate to recommend this clinical education site to another student.
 Time well spent; would recommend this clinical education site to another student.
 Some good learning experiences; student program needs further development.
 Student clinical education program is not adequately developed at this time.

-- 17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site?
-Good time management skills, evaluation, discharge planning, knowledge about medical complexities, contraindications to PT in inpatient acute care setting, infection control precautions. - 18.
+- 17. What specific qualities or skills do you believe a physical therapist student should have to function successfully at this clinical education site? independence and confidence in the skills you have learned in school.
+My CI was very aware of what I had and had not learned yet and therefore gave me patients of my own that fell under my realm of knowledge.
+Outside of that I treated patients wit supervision and increase guidance. - 18.
 If, during this clinical education experience, you were exposed to content not included in your previous physical therapist academic preparation, describe those subject areas not addressed.